- 1What Is Giardiasis?

 Swelling of eyes and joints.

 The diagnosis of giardiasis is made by testing the person’s stool sample.
-However, not all samples might contain Giardia; hence multiple stool tests are done.
-The doctor may also perform an endoscopy, where a thin, flexible tube is placed through the mouth to inspect the small intestine, followed by which a tissue sample is obtained from the small intestine for biopsy.
+However, not all samples might contain Giardia; hence, multiple stool tests are done.
+The doctor may also perform an endoscopy, where a thin, flexible tube is placed through the mouth to inspect the small intestine, followed by obtaining a tissue sample from the small intestine for biopsy.

 Most people do not require treatment as the infection subsides in a few weeks unless they are likely to spread the disease.
 The doctor would advise antiparasitic medication for mild cases of giardiasis.
-However, in case of severe symptoms, antibiotics may be prescribed, like Metronidazole, Tinidazole, and Nitazoxanide.
+However, antibiotics like Metronidazole, Tinidazole, and Nitazoxanide may be prescribed in case of severe symptoms.
 One must follow the healthcare provider’s instructions and take the medications in time.
-If the medication is not taken properly or stopped abruptly, this may lead to another infection as the previous one was not cleared, and the second course of medication.
+If the medication is not taken properly or stopped abruptly, this may lead to another infection as the previous one was not cleared and the second course of medication may have to be taken.

 Giardiasis symptoms usually go away after a few weeks of the infection; however, some serious complications linger even after the infection subsides: